Catherine Bybee

-Catherine Bybee is a #1 Wall Street Journal, Amazon, and Indie Reader bestselling author.
-In addition, her books have also graced The New York Times and USA Today bestsellers lists.
-In total, she has written thirty-nine beloved books that have collectively sold more than 10 million copies and have been translated into more than twenty languages.
+Catherine Bybee is an American author.
+She has written thirty-nine books that have collectively sold more than 10 million copies and have been translated into more than twenty languages.
+Several of the books she authored have been on The New York Times and USA Today bestsellers lists.

 Raised in Washington State, Bybee moved to Southern California in the hope of becoming a movie star.
 After growing bored with waiting tables, she returned to school and became a registered nurse, spending most of her career in urban emergency rooms.
 She now writes full time and has penned The Not Quite series, The Weekday Brides series, The Most Likely To series, and The First Wives series.

 Early life

 Bybee was raised in Washington State, and is the survivor of child abuse and a teen who "graduated high school by the skin of my teeth."
 Romance novels became a way to escape reality, "Romance novels saved my life more than once, and I don't mean that figuratively."

 Bybee moved to California in hopes of becoming an actress, but she eventually landed in nursing school and began working in urban emergency rooms.
 However, Bybee's nursing career was cut short when a fall, while helping a patient transfer from wheelchair to gurney, injured her back resulting in multiple surgeries over the course of seven years.
 It was during her recovery that she decided to start writing, "I didn't take a bunch of classes in writing.
 I couldn't spell my way out of a paper bag.
 But I had to learn."

 Strong reader support has changed Catherine's life.
 She didn't grow up with money, and she says what she appreciates most is how success as an author has allowed her to improve other people's lives.
 She hired a full time assistant.
 "It's fabulous to actually employ people, for crying out loud.
 I hope that everyone can experience that."